 Utpal Dholakia, Social Psychologist and Marketing Professor explains how to prescreen a prospect for marriage?

 Choosing a marriage partner is an intimidating process.
 Part of the challenge is that there are dozens or even hundreds of potential prospects to choose from.
+In the world of matchmaking, prescreening your matches is crucial before you make any major decisions.
 How can you use prescreening to make a good marriage decision?
 In this post, I want to provide a research-based answer.

 It is necessary to prescreen marriage candidates to reduce a large number to a smaller, manageable handful, typically ten or less, to consider seriously.
 Considering more than a handful will make the choice process very complicated, and the outcome less satisfying.
 As I have written elsewhere, choosing from a small set of marriage prospects has many benefits.

 Let’s use the specific example of Priya’s parents to understand the process.
 Imagine they have signed up on a matrimony site and end up with exactly one hundred applications from potential suitors for Priya.